 If you're considering making an order, the best thing to do is to contact our team here with any questions and we'll come back to you same day for a chat..

-If your soft cover book is going to be very thick, or it needs to survive constant usage or extreme climatic conditions, you may require PUR binding.
-PUR binding uses a special high tach adhesive called Polyurethane Reactive Adhesive, and while this process is more expensive, it will provide a binding many times stronger than standard perfect binding.
+If your softcover book is going to be very thick, or if it needs to survive constant usage or extreme climatic conditions, it may require PUR binding.
+PUR binding is nearly identical to perfect binding except that it uses a special high tech adhesive called Polyurethane Reactive Adhesive.
+This process is the most expensive option of all the glue binding options but will provide binding many times stronger than the standard perfect binding.

-If your book is intended for constant daily use and will be subjected to considerable wear and tear, then a hard case-bound cover will be required to ensure it lasts the distance.
-School diaries and textbooks are good examples of this.
+If your book is intended for constant daily use and will be subjected to considerable wear and tear, then perhaps a hard case-bound book would be appropriate.

 Saddle stitching, also known as book stapling, is one of the most cost efficient binding methods available to fasten books.
 It's fast, economical and ideal for smaller publications and booklets.
 The pages are secured through the centre-fold by wire staples, allowing the book to open flat.
 The number of pages that can be stitched depends on how thick the paper is, although as a general rule 48 pages is the maximum advisable number of pages for a saddle stitched book.